 How much should you pay for boat insurance?

-Seth Miller says, “Generally speaking, most customers choose to match the liability coverage they have on their Auto Insurance Policy.
-If you don’t have one, the general rule is that homeowners should have at least $100,000 per person, $300,00 per accident for bodily injury liability, and $50,000 for property damage liability.”
+Seth Miller says, “Generally speaking, most customers choose to match the liability coverage they have on their auto insurance policy.
+If you don’t have one, the general rule is that homeowners should have at least $100,000 per person, $300,00 per accident for bodily injury liability, and $50,000 for property damage liability.
+Your situation may differ from this general guide, so it's always best to discuss your coverage needs with your insurance agent.”

 With these and other types of coverage, the cost of boat insurance can highly vary.
 Your needed insurance, and thus your cost of insurance, will depend on the vessel type, the types of coverage, the value of coverage, the company, and even the state you live in.
 Average maritime insurance ranges from $75 to $500 per year or 1.5% the insured value of the boat—although this can vary.